Workplace Health and Safety

 GME Wellness Team

-The GME office has a dedicated team of wellness professionals that help trainees and their significant others cope with common stressors of training.
+The GME office has a dedicated team of wellness professionals that help residents, fellows, and their significant others cope with common stressors of training.
 Free and confidential counseling for both individuals and couples is available virtually and at UWMC, HMC and SCH.
 No medical record or bill is generated.
 Learn more on the GME Wellness webpage or book an appointment.

 - Promoting a Culture of Well-Being